Arun-DevCode/Javascript-masterclass-guide/README.md

 }
 fetchDataAsync().catch((error) => console.error("Error:", error));

-Exercise
-Real-Time Task: Write an async function to fetch and display a random quote from quotable.io/api/random.
+ExerciseReal-Time Task: Write an async function to fetch and display a random quote from quotable.io/api/random.

-16. JavaScript Program with API (Phonebook with Fetch API and Asynchronous JavaScript) Overview
-Build a phonebook using an API to store and retrieve contacts.
+JavaScript Program with API (Phonebook with Fetch API and Asynchronous JavaScript) OverviewBuild a phonebook using an API to store and retrieve contacts.
 Code Example
 <!DOCTYPE html>
 <html>
 <head>